 (And no, I do not ‘take over your writing’!
 It’s your book.
 My edits are suggestions and recommendations, but accepting them – or not – is your choice.)

 Maybe the book is being published for your family to treasure, your profession to learn from, or the book-buying public to enjoy.
 You might be planning to self-publish it, or you might have decided to pitch it to an agent or traditional publisher.

-Whatever your plan is, a quality publication from a quality manuscript is more likely to achieve your goals.
-And I can help you produce a quality manuscript.
+Whatever your plan is, a quality publication starts with a quality manuscript.
+And I can help you produce one.

 Your purpose and your budget should guide your production decisions.
 I will work with you to determine the level of editorial support that best suits your project and circumstances.
 I may also be able to recommend other professionals – such as designers and proofreaders – to play a part in your book’s publishing journey.

-There are different levels of editing that I can apply to support your book’s publication journey.
+There are different levels of editing that I can provide to support your book’s publication journey.